-Above all else, Torres was adored by Liverpool fans because of his incredibly impressive goalscoring prowess; 81 goals across three-and-a-half seasons, 24 of which came in his first Premier League campaign.
+Above all else, Torres was adored by Liverpool fans because of his impressive goalscoring prowess which delivered 81 goals across three and a half seasons, 24 of which came in his first Premier League campaign.

 Those same supporters failed to witness such an immediate impact again until Mo Salah's initial year with the Reds.

 It was this instinctive eye for goal that prompted Rafa Benitez to part with over £20 million to take Torres to Liverpool from his beloved Atletico Madrid; the hometown team he had been captain of since he was just 19 years of age.

 Therein lies the issue with Torres' career of two halves.
 He, like Wayne Rooney, was so far ahead of his adolescent peers, shining brightest on a pitch shared with men twice his age.
 When he departed Atleti at the age of 23 he arrived in England ready to rumble, an experienced and elite pro who began life at Anfield by memorably putting manners on the Chelsea defence.

 This was just the start.
 Goals of all kind followed: headers, volleys, angled finishes characterised by power and finesse in what was a talented but incomplete Liverpool squad.

 Torres overshadowed his positional peers and transferred his individual brilliance to the international stage, scoring the game's only goal in Spain's defeat of Germany in the Euro 2008 final.

 He was untouchable, far surpassing the considerable hype which had surrounded him as a precocious teen.